matkoniecz/UnNetHackPlus/Dumping-grounds.md

 T-Shirt	Flooring inspector.
 T-Shirt	Funny message goes here
 T-Shirt	I ascended to demi-godhood, and all I got was this lousy T-Shirt!
-T-Shirt	I got zapped with a wand of polymorph and all I became was this stupid T-shirt.
 T-Shirt	I killed the Wizard and all I got was this stupid T-shirt!
 T-Shirt	I killed the wizard of Yendor, and all i got is this stupid t-shirt.
 T-Shirt	I went into the Mazes of Menace and all I got was this stupid T-Shirt.